-CLINICAL MENTAL HEALTH COUNSELING (CMHC): Once students in the CMHC program have discussed appropriate sites with their advisors and have been approved by faculty to pursue practicum/internship placement, students can proceed according to following course of action:
+CLINICAL MENTAL HEALTH COUNSELING (CMHC): Once students in the CMHC program have discussed appropriate sites with their advisors and have been approved by faculty to pursue practicum/internship placement, students can then proceed according to following course of action:

-- a.
+a.
 Call and ask for the practicum/internship coordinators in the agreed upon sites to see if they are interested in hosting a practicum/internship student and can meet the requirements as described in the practicum/internship contract.
-Be persistent with emails and phone calls to site supervisors but after three unreturned phone calls and emails, consult with the CMHC Field Placement coordinator, Dr. Elizabeth Likis-Werle, to discuss options. - b.
+Be persistent with emails and phone calls to site supervisors but after three unreturned phone calls and emails, consult with the CMHC Field Placement coordinator, Dr. Elizabeth Likis-Werle, to discuss options.

+b.
 If the site coordinator/supervisor is interested, schedule an interview as soon as possible to discuss your interests, site requirements, and the WCU contract to determine if the placement will work.
 The purpose of the interview is for both parties to evaluate the potential for an excellent placement.
-The site supervisor must have a minimum of a master's level degree in Counseling, Clinical Psychology, Social Work or a similar area and 2-years' experience in the field.
+The site supervisor must have a minimum of a master's level degree in Counseling, Clinical Psychology, Social Work or a similar area and 2-years' post-graduate experience in the field.
 Bring copies of your updated résumé and the CMHC practicum/internship contract.
 The contract does not need to be signed now.
+At the beginning of the practicum/internship semester, faculty supervisors conduct site visits with students and their site supervisors to discuss/complete the contract.

-- c.
+c.
 Once a site coordinator/supervisor has agreed to host you, discuss issues related to starting dates and orientation to the agency.
-(You may not begin client contact until the WCU the first week of the next semester begins.) - d.
-Last, complete the Placement Site and Supervision Information form provided found on the counseling program website (https://www.wcu.edu/learn/departments-schools-colleges/ceap/humanserv/coun/counseling-resources.aspx).
+(You may not begin client contact until the WCU first week of classes of the next semester begins.)

+d.
+Last, once a site is secured complete the Placement Site and Supervision Information form provided in Canvas.
 It is advised to ask for the site supervisor's business card after the interview since it will contain much of the needed information.